bptlab/ark_automate/README.md

 - nodemon (`npm install nodemon -g`)
 - yarn (`npm install yarn`)

+Then install all the yarn dependencies by running `yarn install` two times:
+1. in the root directory
+2. in the client folder

 To run a development preview of the app, navigate to the root directory and run `yarn dev`.
 The server should run on http://localhost:3000/